Learn to Hunt

 Fur Harvester Education is not-mandatory in Iowa in order to hunt or trap.
-This course is designed to give participants the knowledge, skill, attitude, and judgement to selectively and responsibly trap furbearing animals for the many benefits it provides.
+This course is designed to give participants the knowledge, skill, attitude, and judgment to selectively and responsibly trap furbearing animals for the many benefits it provides.

 Participants who attend a hands-on Iowa Fur Harvester Education Workshop will receive instruction on:

 To sign up for a hands-on Fur Harvester Education Workshop search our Statewide Online Database under "Advanced Hunter Education Courses" for an upcoming workshop in your area!